Stephen Hasner | Car Accidents | July 6, 2021

 Who is Responsible for Damages Caused by a Drowsy Driving Accident?

-As with all other traffic accidents in Atlanta, the driver who caused the collision is responsible for the damages caused by the crash.
+As with all other traffic accidents in Georgia, the driver who caused the collision is responsible for the damages caused by the crash.
 Therefore, if the drowsy driver’s actions led to the car wreck, the drowsy driver is liable for your damages.

 Damages may include non-economic damages, such as permanent impairments, physical pain and suffering, and emotional distress.
 Economic damages include medical bills, cost of personal care, and loss of income.